wxie2017/wxie2017.github.io/pages/speech/welcome_new_member.md

 * Sample your first project, the Ice Breaker.

 * Our vice president education will pair you with a mentor, to help you along the way.

-You can pick someone who stands out to you in some way as your mentor.
-Perhaps you were really engaged by one of their speeches.
-Maybe you noticed that they are highly active in supporting our club.
-Or, they might already possess the kinds of skills you hope to improve upon.
+Work closely with your mentor to prepare for your first speech, the Ice Breaker.

-Work closely with your mentor to prepare for your first speech.
-Your mentor has been there before and has excellent ideas for what to speak about and how to do it.
+Your mentorhas been there before and has excellent ideas for what to speak about and how to do it.
 It is important to get over any fear or nervousness regarding your first speech.
 Once you complete your first speech, you will truly feel that you are building strong relationships and becoming a valuable member of our club.